CmrCrabs/NEA/paperwork.typ

 ```
 )

-in the fragment shader, we take the 2D fragment coord and convert it to the same $[-1, 1]$ clip space, such that we can then inverse the camera view and projection affine transforms, converting the screen space 2 dimensional coordinate to a 3 dimensional world space coordinate.
+in the fragment shader, we take the 2D fragment coord and convert it to the same $[-1, 1]$ clip space, such that we can then inverse the camera view and projection affine transforms, converting the screen space 2-dimensional coordinate to a 3-dimensional world space coordinate.
 #codeblock(
 ```rust
 // Fragment Shader